Aryan-doms/personal-resume/README.md

 # Personal Resume Website

-This project is a visually appealing self-resume website designed to showcase personal information, skills, projects, and contact details.
-It is structured to provide a seamless user experience and can be easily hosted on Vercel.
+Made a lil mainly focused on css project to have fun with css and learn css deploy it on vercel.

 ## Project Structure

 ```
 personal-resume
-├── public
-│   ├── css
-│   │   ├── main.css
-│   │   └── animations.css
-│   └── js
-│       └── main.js
 ├── src
+│   ├── assets/
 │   ├── index.html
-│   ├── about.html
-│   ├── projects.html
-│   ├── contact.html
-│   └── components
-│       ├── header.html
-│       ├── footer.html
-│       └── nav.html
 ├── vercel.json
 └── README.md
 ```

 ## Features

-- **Responsive Design**: The website is designed to be fully responsive, ensuring a great experience on both desktop and mobile devices.
+- **Responsive Design**: The website is designed to be fully responsive on both pc and mobile.
-- **Interactive Elements**: JavaScript is used to enhance user interaction, including smooth navigation and form handling.
-- **Animations**: CSS animations are included to provide a dynamic feel to the website.
+- **Animations**: just did whatever came to my mind as i was learning css.
+- **Wanna be dev**: ITS COOL WEBSITE C'MON

 ## Setup Instructions